Nov 20, 2012 4:00 PM by Lauren Molenburg

-NAIROBI, Kenya (AP) - History is repeating itself in eastern Congo.
+NAIROBI, Kenya (AP) - History is repeating itself yet again in eastern Congo.
 Rebels supported by Rwanda are on the march.
 Civilians are fleeing.
-And hidden, higher powers appear to be taking sides.
+And higher powers appear to be taking sides.

 Congo is rich in diamonds, gold, copper, cobalt and tungsten.
 The provincial capital of Goma, which lies on the Rwandan border and which fell to the M23 rebel group on Tuesday, is a major processing point for minerals coming out of eastern Congo.

 Rwanda insists it is not aiding the M23 rebels, though a U.N. group of experts report written this year said both Rwanda and Uganda were doing exactly that.

 Many M23 commanders were formerly with the rebel group known as CNDP, which carried out the same military tactics, with Rwanda's backing, in 2007-08, experts say.

 "I'm just getting a sense of deja vu right now," said Carina Tertsakian, a Rwanda researcher for Human Rights Watch, who ticked off the five Congo-Rwanda conflicts.
 "On each of those occasions the Rwandan military has actively and significantly supported Congolese rebel groups who were extremely violent and committed very serious crimes against civilians."

 What do the rebels - and by extension, Rwanda - want?

 To acquire political, military and economic control over eastern parts of Congo, Tertsakian says.
 After peace talks, the rebels can land plum spots in the military and can end up controlling Congo's rich natural resources.
 Rwanda transships many of the minerals while taking a cut.

 Land may also be at stake.
 Rwanda's 10 million people are densely congregated at 980 per square mile compared to Congo's 60 million, who average 66 per square mile.